KobNael/nael_utils/docs/doc/log/log.rst

     :members:

-.. _tee_logger_singl:
+.. _tee_logger_manager:

-TeeLogger Singleton
+TeeLogger Manager
 ^^^^^^^^^^^^^^^^^^^^^

-One can create, access and free an instance of :ref:`tee_logger` using the following methods :
+One can create, access and set the verbosity an instance of :ref:`tee_logger` using the following class :

-.. doxygenfunction:: io::CreateLogger
-.. doxygenfunction:: io::GetLogger
-.. doxygenfunction:: io::ClearLogger
-.. doxygenfunction:: io::SetLogLevel
+.. doxygenclass:: io::LoggerManager
+    :members:

 .. _abstract_logger: